nielsbuus/python-simpledb/readme.md

 ### Pros
 - Only 100 lines of Python code.
-- No dependencies `json` and `pathlib` which are Python standard libraries.
+- No third party dependencies. `json` and `pathlib` which are Python standard libraries.
 - Clean simple API
 - Creates folders and JSON files automatically
 - Persisted data is human readable (it's just JSON)